Atx-Guy/DistroDrive/replit.md

 - **Vite**: Frontend build tool with HMR
 - **esbuild**: Server bundling for production
 - **Replit Plugins**: Development banner and cartographer for Replit environment

+### Scripts
+- **RSS Feed Fetcher**: `tsx scripts/fetch-news.ts` - Fetches news from DistroWatch, Phoronix, and 9to5Linux RSS feeds and populates the news table.
+Handles duplicates (based on source URL) and errors gracefully.
+Can be run as a cron job for automatic updates.